simoneangarano/simoneangarano.github.io/_pages/babyagent.md

 ### Acknowledgements

-Many thanks Vittorio, Francesco, and Mauro for the fun time we spent together working on this project.
-I hope to see you again soon!
+Many thanks Vittorio and Francesco for the fun time we spent together working on this project.
+I hope to see you soon!